-Consider the perks’ purpose - the reason why it’s being implemented, and reflect on the differences between each perks.
+Consider the perks’ purpose - the reason why it’s being implemented, and reflect on the differences between each perk.
 Do they bring convenience to your employees?
 Does it bring continuous education or a career path?
 Does it give them a sense of connection and belonging?
 Does it give them a work-life balance?
 These questions are a good place to start.

-You also have to think how much these perks will cost, but we believe company culture shouldn’t be about the size of your wallet but the size of your heart.
+You also have to think about how much these perks will cost, but we believe company culture shouldn’t be about the size of your wallet but the size of your heart.
 There are multiple ways to customize a perk that seems out of the budget.
-For example, if you can’t get gym membership for all your employees, you can develop a fitness contest and reward them with a free massage if they hit a certain goal related to that contest.
+For example, if you can’t get a gym membership for all your employees, you can develop a fitness contest and reward them with a free massage if they hit a certain goal related to that contest.

 Consider the number of employees your perk supports as well.
 If you’re providing free beer, there can be some team members that don't drink beer.
-Be sure to give an honest assessment on how many people and who they’ll apply to when choosing a perk.
+Be sure to give an honest assessment of how many people and who they’ll apply to when choosing a perk.

 Last but not the least, think about the impact they’ll have on an individual and the business as a whole.
 There are different types of impact: proactive and reactive.
 Proactive perks are those that are offered to proactively align with new company values or industry trends, while reactive perks are in response to the competitors in the industry or when you realize that there’s something that needs to be addressed within the company.
 An example of a reactive perk is when you notice that the team is getting stressed out lately, you can institute a bring your pet day or a happy hour to let them lose that stress.

 Now that you have an idea of which perks to choose and their importance to your company, you’re all set!